Nikola Iliev

-Nikola Iliyanov Iliev (Никола Илиянов Илиев; born 6 June 2004) is a Bulgarian footballer who plays as an attacking midfielder and forward for Serie A club Inter Milan and the Bulgaria national team.
+Nikola Iliyanov Iliev (Никола Илиянов Илиев; born 6 June 2004) is a Bulgarian professional footballer who plays as an attacking midfielder and forward for Bulgarian First League club Botev Plovdiv and the Bulgaria national team.
 He was included in The Guardian's "Next Generation" list for 2021.

-Career
+Club career

-Born in Yudelnik, Slivo Pole Municipality, Iliev began his football career at Botev Plovdiv.
+Born on the Yudelnik near Ruse, Iliev began football career at Botev Plovdiv.
 He made his professional debut for the team in a league match against Slavia Sofia on 29 September 2019.
-In June 2020, he completed his move to Inter Milan, signing a 4-year contract.
+In June 2020, he completed his move to Inter Milan, signing a four-year contract.

 On 31 May 2022, Iliev scored the winning goal for Inter U19 against Roma U19, making Inter Serie A Primavera champions.

-On 26 October 2022, he scored all 4 goals in Inter's 4–2 win against Viktoria Plzeň in the UEFA Youth League.
+On 26 October 2022, he scored all four goals in Inter's 4–2 win against Viktoria Plzeň in the UEFA Youth League.

 On 5 February 2023, he was announced as Bulgarian Youth Footballer of 2022.

+On 10 August 2023, Iliev joined CSKA 1948 on a one-year loan with an option to make the transfer permanent.